R-aryan/Text-Generation-using-RNN/README.md

 - Navigate to the **Training Directory**
 - Open the **Text_generation_using_RNN.ipynb** Notebook
 - Since the Notebbok is trained on colab the dataset/training path is according to colab directory structure so that should be changed accordingly.
+- Run the notebbok from the start, Training will take some time.
+After Training is done the model will be saved as an **model_name.h5** file ,again the path where you want to save the model should be changed accordingly, before running the notebook

 ## Inference